Chaoses-Ib/Rust/Language/FFI.md

         .unwrap_or(false)
     }
     ```
+    However, `&u8` is later disallowed.
+One can only use `usize` instead, which makes the generated header further confusing.
+Maybe just use cbindgen instead.
 - [safer_ffi: Write safer FFI code in Rust without polluting it with unsafe code](https://github.com/getditto/safer_ffi)
   - Strings still need FFI types.